 Since the introduction of the Right-To-Buy legislation in the early 1980's, approximately 10,000 properties have been sold to sitting tenants.
 Many of these have been subsequently re-sold to new private owners.
-As at March 2014, Perth and Kinross Council still owned approximately 7,400 affordable homes for rent, including a high percentage of flats.
+As at March 2015, Perth and Kinross Council still owned approximately 7,415 affordable homes for rent, including a high percentage of flats.
 This has resulted in clusters of mixed-tenure housing blocks across the area.

 As landlord of the affordable homes in these mixed-tenure blocks, the Council has a vested interest in their repair and maintenance, including the replacement of essential building elements such as roofs, fascia and soffits.
 Seeking the engagement and co-operation of the owners in the blocks is essential if the value and quality of these assets is to be preserved for the mutual benefit of both parties.
-Moreover the Council is working to bring all its properties up to the Scottish Housing Quality Standard (SHQS) by 31 March 2015 and it is necessary to obtain the agreement of owners to common repairs and improvements in some blocks, including the installation of secure door entry systems, removing asbestos, renewing roofs and rainwater goods so that our properties meet the SHQS.

-This policy sets out the actions the Council will take in order to try to secure the agreement of owners for common repairs, maintenance and improvement in mixed-tenure blocks where The Council own one or more properties or have any other interest in the repair and maintenance including any work required within the curtilage of the building.
+This policy sets out the actions the Council will take in order to try to secure the agreement of owners for common repairs, maintenance and improvement in mixed-tenure blocks where we own one or more properties or have any other interest in the repair and maintenance including any work required within the curtilage of the building.